9 Amazing Things To Do in Genoa Italy

 Where to stay in Genoa

-I stayed in the district of Molo, the city's cultural hub known for its restaurants, hip cocktail bars, and casual pubs.
+I stayed at an Airbnb in the district of Molo, the city's cultural hub known for its restaurants, hip cocktail bars, and casual pubs.
 It may be a challenge to navigate the labyrinth-like streets, but that's just part of the charm!
-Hidden in the small alleys, you will find shops selling freshly baked focaccia every morning - something you just can not miss.
+Hidden in the small alleys, you will find shops selling freshly baked focaccia every morning - something you cannot miss.

 New to Airbnb?
 Click here to get $30 off